meomew-auto/markdown/docs/practice/redis/07_validation-and-chart-analysis.md

 - redis-05 is a strong lesson for hotkey fairness.
 - redis-06 is a strong lesson for app cache hot/cold benchmark validity.
 - redis-02 is now fully safe to teach as hot-key race/idempotency proof after BE fix.
-- redis-01 is safe for core shared-state semantics, but not yet for “across multiple order-service instances” until topology exposes more than one order-service instance.
+- redis-01 is now fully safe to teach for core shared-state semantics.
+Distributed multi-instance proof can be enabled in strict mode for CI.

 ---